Sliick Docs: Complete User Guide

 A Repeat for each block loops over a child relationship of the base object.
 The block’s children render once per row (one row per Opportunity Line Item, one row per Contact, and so on).

-• Source relationship: pick from the dropdown of available child relationships.
+- Source relationship: pick from the dropdown of available child relationships.
 The list only shows relationships you have access to.
+You can also insert a related list straight from the Merge fields panel, which wraps the selection in a Repeat for you.

 Signatures